zahra-hasan/hack-app-1-react/readme.md

 # Hack Day 1 - Getting a small product over the line

-Tpday is all about teamwork to get a working product over the line by a deadline.
+Today is all about teamwork.
+You will need to get a working (minimal) product over the line by a deadline.

 ## Starter code

-There are two projects in this codebase, frontend (React/bootstrap) and backend (serverless AWS lambda).
+There are two projects in this codebase, `frontend` (React/bootstrap) and `backend` (serverless AWS lambda).
 Please make sure you are in the correct folder/directory when trying to run various NPM commands etc.

 ## Getting Started